Spenser-HN/Zoom-Image/README.md

 /**
  * 400 AND 500 are the dimensions of the canvas element (400 and 500 are recommended but you can use any other dimensions).
  * Both 1600 is the size of the image  drawn in the canvas element.
- * "Avion" is a css className
+ * "Avion" is a css className.
+(Remember to use a css position style like "position: fixed" or "position:relative");
 **/

 const ZoomView = new Zoom_Image(Image, Div, 400, 500, 1600, 1600, "Canvas", Increase, Decrease, ["Avion"]);